skramm/jautocorrect/README.md

 ## What this program does:

-- extract zip file into `src` folder
+- extract zip file into `src/` folder
 - for each file:
     - extract student name and number from file name
     - extract assignment index from file name